bboc/typomatic/README.md

     $scale

 The scale argument takes a value from the list of sizes (small, base, medium...) defined in the *$type-scale* map.

+    $extend

+The extend argument is a boolean.
+Default is true, when set to false the mixin outputs the css with the @include instead of @extend for use inside media queries.

     $map